SOFTS-Arabica coffee soars to 16-month high on Brazil crop worry, charts

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Macquarie forecasts 1 mln tonne 2014-15 sugar surplus (Adds coffee, sugar margin hikes in paragraphs 3 and 4)
+* Macquarie forecasts 1 mln tonne 2014/15 sugar surplus (New throughout, updates prices; adds byline, NEW YORK dateline)

-NEW YORK/LONDON, Feb 19 ICE arabica coffee catapulted to 16-month highs on Wednesday and booked its biggest two-day rally in more than 13 years as investors piled into the market on worries over possible drought damage to top grower Brazil's crops as well as bullish chart signals.
+NEW YORK/LONDON, Feb 19 ICE arabica coffee prices catapulted to 16-month highs on Wednesday, extending the previous day's huge gains as investors piled into the market driven by worry over possible drought damage to crops in top grower Brazil and by bullish chart signals.

-The recent bout of dry weather in Brazil also lifted raw sugar on ICE Futures U.S. to a seven-week high as expectations grew that output in the world's top producer will be cut and help erode a global supply glut.
+The recent bout of dry weather in Brazil also lifted raw sugar on ICE Futures U.S. to a seven-week high as expectations grew that output in the world's top producer will be cut which would cut into a global supply glut.

-Potentially curbing activity heading into Thursday was a massive hike in initial margins for arabica and sugar announced by ICE Futures U.S. after the market close.
-The moves are effective at the start of business on Thursday.

-Arabica was up 65 percent, taking margins to some $7,370 per contract, the sixth increase in three months.
-The total is more than four times higher than in mid-November, when coffee began its sensational run higher.

-New York cocoa, meanwhile, lost ground after touching a 2-1/2-year peak in the previous session.
+New York cocoa fell after touching an 2-1/2-year peak the previous session.

-Arabica was again the day's best performer among the 19 components of the Thomson Reuters/Core Commodity CRB index benchmark and has surged over 30 cents in the past two sessions, its steepest two-day rally since July 2000, when Brazil experienced a weather anomaly.

-Second-month prices set a 16-month high of $1.739 per lb, and the contract's 14-day relative strength index shot to 85.5, its most technically overbought level since 1997.
+The benchmark coffee contract on ICE Futures U.S. was poised for its steepest two-day rally since 2002, as traders fretted over cuts to Brazilian output.

-Arabica coffee prices have risen 50 percent so far this year, a major turnaround from a prolonged downtrend which lasted more than two years, driven by huge global supplies, predominantly from Brazil.
+Arabica coffee prices have risen over 40 percent so far this year in a big turnaround from a prolonged downtrend which lasted more than two years, driven by huge global supplies, predominantly from Brazil.

 Dry conditions in Brazil have persisted to the point that many believe its production will be sharply reduced, potentially leading to a global supply deficit this season.